ibexa/documentation-developer/docs/users/login_methods.md

 To check that all existing User accounts have unique emails, run the `ibexa:user:audit-database` command.
-It will list all User accounts with duplicate emails.
+It lists all User accounts with duplicate emails.

 !!! caution

     Because logging in with email was not available until version v3.0, you can come across issues if you use the option on an existing database.

     This may happen if more than one account uses the same email address.
     Login through the User name will still be available.

     To resolve the issues, run `ibexa:user:audit-database`
     and manually modify accounts that have duplicate emails.